devpro/helm-charts/charts/capi-templates/README.md

 # Kubernetes CAPI Templates Helm Chart

-This chart will simplify the use of CAPI (Cluster API) to manage your Kubernetes clusters.
+This chart will simplify the use of [Cluster API (CAPI))](https://cluster-api.sigs.k8s.io/) to manage your Kubernetes clusters.

 ## Getting started